ClaireBCodes/memoryGame/Memory/README.md

 Gameplay
-As a player I want to be able to start a new game when I load the page As a player I want to be able to start a new game when I click a new game button As a player I want a warning that changing settings mid game (after a tile has been flipped) will start a new game As a player I want to be able to select board size
+As a player I want to be able to start a new game when I load the page As a player I want to be able to start a new game when I click a new game button x - As a player I want a warning that changing settings mid game (after a tile has been flipped) will start a new game As a player I want to be able to select board size
 As a player I want to be able to select match type
 As a player I want to be able to select two tiles and see if they match